Winter Solstice 2010

 This year’s winter solstice occurs this December 21st with a lunar eclipse at 29°21′ Gemini.

-Thanks for your support and for sharing this newsletter with friends and on Facebook.
+Thanks for your support and for sharing this newsletter with friends and for liking Steven's Facebook page.

 Steven Ruminates About the Year Ending